-- Panamint Springs Campground – I stayed here on my first night and was pleased to see that they had showers, a gas station, general store, restaurant, and Wi-Fi (albeit slow and limited).
+- Panamint Springs Campground – I stayed here on my first night and was pleased to see that they had showers, a gas station, a general store, a restaurant, and Wi-Fi (albeit slow and limited).
 It’s on the west side of the park and you can tent camp, camp with your vehicle with no hookups, or stay on a full hook-up site.
 You’ll need to reserve your spot in advance.

 - Furnace Creek – There are several campsites around Furnace Creek, including Texas Springs and Sunset.
-These are first-come, first-serve, so you may want to come here early in teh day to reseve your spot before going out to explore.
+These are first-come, first-serve, so you may want to come here early in the day to reserve your spot before going out to explore.
 Texas Springs is more “outdoorsy” with some trees and more private spots, and also overlooks the valley below.
-I aimed to stay here on my second night but it was booked, so I went to Sunset, which I consider “bare bones” (no shower, no vegetation, no fire pits).
+I aimed to stay here on my second night, but it was booked, so I went to Sunset, which I consider “bare bones” (no shower, no vegetation, no fire pits).
 However, it worked as a place to sleep for the night, as we were off and running early the next morning.

 Hotels in Death Valley